 Most of the avocado fruit varieties in Kenya do not change the color of their skin on maturity.

 So you need to test with some samples by picking up a few fruits and then storing them at room temperature to determine their ripeness.

 After 7- 10 days, check if they have softened without shrinking to know if they are now ready for harvesting.

 - Avocados are harvested from the trees by cutting while leaving a 3cm stalk.

-- Treat the avocado fruits by immersing them in heated water of 50°C for 3-5 minutes.
-Optionally, you can use commercial treatment fungicides such as Sporta K. Brochlura z and Bavistin (Carbendazim).
+- Treat the avocado fruits by immersing them in the heated water at 50°C for 3-5 minutes.
+You can use commercial treatment fungicides such as Sporta K. Brochlura z and Bavistin (Carbendazim).

 - Next, sort and grade the avocado fruits according to weight, size, and skin texture.